MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.tail['t]-function-[fsharp].md

 ## Return Value

 A sequence consisting of the input sequence without its first element.
-It is the dual of [Seq.head] (seq.head%5B't%5D-function-%5Bfsharp%5D.md).
+It is the dual of [Seq.head](seq.head%5B't%5D-function-%5Bfsharp%5D.md).

 ## Remarks
 This function is named `Tail` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.